 What are the most common Eating Disorders?

-Those with anorexia nervosa (AN) are often diagnosed based on low body weight caused by severe food restriction.
+Those with anorexia nervosa (AN) are often diagnosed based on low body weight caused by severe food restrictions.
 They may lose weight by severely restricting their calorie intake, overexercising and, on occasions, may take part in purging behaviours (i.e self-induced vomiting or laxative misuse).

 Those with bulimia are caught within a constant cycle of eating large quantities of food (binging) and then compensating for that behaviour.
-There are many ways in which those with this eating disorder can choose to ‘purge‘ including; Self-induced vomiting, laxative or diuretic use, fasting for an extended period of time or participating in over-exercise.
+There are many ways in which those with this eating disorder can choose to ‘purge‘ including; self-induced vomiting, laxative or diuretic use, fasting for an extended period of time or participating in over-exercise.